 jmp label

-Where the operand represents the destination instruction.
+where the operand represents the destination instruction.

 Almost always, the destination is a label, and in plain English, the instruction above reads: “Continue the execution from the instruction whose label is label.”